kraudy/rpg_language/README.md

 ## Structure of a RPG program

-The columnar (legacy) RPG is composed of a series of **specifications**, **pages** or **contexts** which are roughly:
+The **columnar** (legacy) RPG is composed of a series of **specifications**, **pages** or **contexts** which are roughly:

 - Compilation: Input parameters to be used by the compiler.
 - Files: Listed files being written to, read from or updated.
-- Data: Contains global character and numeric variables like data structures, arrays, etc.
+- Data: Contains global character and numeric variables like data structures, arrays, ints, chars, etc.
 - Calculations: Operations or executable instructions to be performed.
+Usually grouped in **subroutines**
 - Output: Report generation or I/O file operations.

-A modern RPG, from now on **free** rpg
+A modern RPG, from now on **Free** RPG, does not have these clear specification separations.

-> **Free** means that you are not bound by columns anymore like the old columnar rpg used to
+> **Free** means that you are not bound by columns anymore like the old columnar RPG used to be

+- Compilation: Kept with the `Ctl-opt` keyword.
+- File: Kept, kinda.
+Files can be declared globally or inside a procedure, but it is usual to use embedded SQL to perform file operations on modern **SQLRPGLE** programs.
+- Data: Variables can still be declared globally or locally to procedures.
+- Calculation: No longer defined and is replaced by procedure driven logic along with local variables.
+- Output: Very rarely used by hybrid RPG programs (half columnar and half free).

+> Yes, you can use SQL statements along with RPG and move data between RPG host variables and SQL.
+Really cool stuff.